Babel (2006)/ Blood Diamond (2006)

 Blood Diamond: C

-Posted on December 2, 2006, in 2006 Movies and tagged action, brad pitt, cate blanchett, Djimon Hounsou, drama, edward zwick, gael garcia bernal, inarritu, indie, jennifer connelly, leonardo dicaprio, mexico, oscars, pretentious, rinko kikuchi, thriller.
+Posted on December 2, 2006, in 2006 Movies and tagged action, brad pitt, cate blanchett, Djimon Hounsou, drama, edward zwick, gael garcia bernal, inarritu, indie, jennifer connelly, leonardo dicaprio, mexico, oscars, rinko kikuchi, thriller.
 Bookmark the permalink.
 Leave a comment.